protesilaos/my-website/_commentary/2026-08-03-way-wizard.md

 saying that the wizard has made you aware of something, your world is no longer the same it was before.

-When Confucius, a sage in his own right, talked about Lao Zi, such was his impression of the man that he thought he had witnessed a dragon, i.e. a mythical creature.
+When Kong Zi (Confucius), a sage in his own right, talked about Lao Zi, such was his impression of the man that he thought he had witnessed a dragon, i.e. a mythical creature.
 Lao Zi was a human like everybody else, yet his capacity to think things through was so extraordinary that he was, in a manner of speaking, superhuman: he was nothing like what you see every day.

 So we take both the exaggeration as well as the underlying fact it is trying to highlight.